OpenSourceOV/clamp-image-capture-instructions/instructions.md

     The shutterspeed determines the amount of light captured by the camera and is measured in microseconds.
 Lower values = less light (dimmer image), higher values = more light (brigher image).
 Too dull and there will be more noise in the capture images, too bright and areas may be over-exposed.
 The LED lights are very bright to ensure there is less noise.
 Start with values around 1000 and adjust by 200 either way until the reaching the optimum shutterspeed.

-    The shutterspeed is provided to the cavicapture script via the '--shutterspeed' option.
+    The shutterspeed is provided to the cavicapture script via the **--shutterspeed** option.

     Run the cavicapture script in setup mode, this time providing the shutterspeed as an additional option: